 By allowing your trust to purchase NFA items you personally do not have to go through the normal background process that comes with purchasing individual firearms or other regulated items.
 You and all of those who are on the trust have already been through the background process when these individuals were added to the trust.

 A gun trust is not required to submit fingerprints or go through background checks when purchasing NFA items.
 A gun trust does not have to notify the Chief Law Enforcement Officer of its purchases.
-Visit our Florida Gun Trust page to learn more about how to set up a firearms trust.
+Visit our Florida NFA Trust Attorneys page or our DIY Trust In Florida page to learn more about how to set up a firearms trust.
 Get your suppressor tax stamp in the name of your trust and not your name.
 You may be surprised at the affordability of this legal instrument.